OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 Update the source so everything looks like on the new version.

 - [ ] Create a `release/<version name>` branch out of `main`, e.g. `release/1.3.1`.
+- [ ] Update the `OrchardCore.Commons.props` file with `<VersionSuffix></VersionSuffix>` such that preview build numbers are not injected in packages.
+Verify the `VersionPrefix` tag matches the released version.
 - [ ] Update module versions in `src/OrchardCore/OrchardCore.Abstractions/Modules/Manifest/ManifestConstants.cs`.

 ### Test the release